 redacted and scrubbed from the internet May 2021.

-Ten years after her escape from the vicious foster parents who forced her into prostitution, Jessica Banks is hiding out in Denver, Colorado, earning her living in underground poker games and training in self defense; foregoing friends and the chance at a normal life until she can take her revenge.
+After her escape from the vicious foster parents who forced her into prostitution, Jessica Banks moved to Denver, Colorado, earning her living in underground poker games and training in self defense.
+She shares her story with readers around the world.
+We got the rare chance to sit down with her:

 Q: Are you a detailed planner or a figure it out along the way adventurer?

 Jessica Banks: I’m a take-it-as-it-comes kind of girl.
 I don’t make plans, or form attachments because you never know when some psycho from the past is going to come gunning for you.
 I mean that in the literal rather than the metaphorical sense, of course.

 Q: Tell us about a big adventure.
 What did you do?
 Where did you go?

 JB: There was this thing about six months ago with a cell phone and some mercenaries, and I ended up kidnapped, a couple of times actually.
 I’m still not ready to talk about it.
 Some guy wrote a book about it, and most of it is pretty accurate, although I do think he made me come off as a bit of a heartless psycho at times.

 Q: In what ways did this adventure connect with you spiritually, physically, emotionally, or in terms of community?

 JB: Hmm, community?
 Can’t get involved in that.
 As soon as your enemies find out you have something you care about, they'll use it against you.
 I even don’t form attachments if I can help it.
 I did end up with two friends after that thing I told you about, completely against my better instincts, but that’s life for you.
 Keeps throwing you curves.
 I’m not saying who they are or where, but now I have them to worry about, and it’s an eye opener let me tell you.
 Makes you think about just faking your own death and heading south.

 Q: What is important for you to include in an adventure?
 Any fun rituals?
 Why are these important for you?